ni/nimble/packages/nimble-components/src/banner/specs/README.md

 -   _Component Name_: `nimble-banner`
 -   _Props/Attrs_:
     -   `open` - whether the banner is visible or not
-    -   `prevent-dismiss` - set to hide the close button (attr name taken from Nimble dialog)
+    -   `prevent-dismiss` - set to hide the dismiss button (attr name taken from Nimble dialog)
     -   `severity` - one of `error`, `warning`, `info`, or undefined (default)
     -   `title-hidden` - set to hide the title text, which should always be provided for a11y reasons
-    -   `close-button-title` - a localized title to give the close button (for a11y purposes)
+    -   `dismiss-button-label` - a localized label to give the dismiss button (for a11y purposes)
 -   _Methods_
 -   _Events_
     -   `toggle` - fired when the banner is closed or opened.
 Event has `newState` and `oldState`.